Reasons We Stopped ABA Preschool

 While getting ready to leave the house one day for ABA preschool, he fought with every muscle, cried, screaming no over and over, with a look of absolute terror.
 Physically, I knew I would not be able to manhandle him, nor did I even want to take that road.

-Support at the center was spotty.
+I reached out to the center.
+But I found that support at the center was spotty.
 One day there would be fantastic communication, other days I would get zero, even if I reached out to them.

 But, there’s something to be said about his behavior.
 To me, it was an indication that this program was not working for him.
 The resistance I felt from staff, the judgemental looks about my decisions, the inconsistency of communication, combined with J’s reactions started to give me major doubts about the path we were headed down.

 As I was handling J’s kicking and screaming meltdown.
-I remembered what his play therapist had told me many months ago, it’s okay to stop ANY type of therapy or plan for J, that I didn’t owe anyone an explanation on my decisions for J. In that moment, I realized, the choice was mine, and since J had clearly stated his opinion, I pulled him out of ABA preschool at that very moment.
+I remembered what his play therapist had told me many months ago, it’s okay to stop ANY type of therapy or plan for J, that I didn’t owe anyone an explanation on my decisions for J. At that moment, I realized, the choice was mine, and since J had clearly stated his opinion, I pulled him out of ABA preschool at that very moment.
 The plan was not working, and it was time to start finding a new one.

 We stopped ABA preschool and now he is thriving!